pmbstyle/trofimov.ca/src/blog/a-journey-with-alice-part-2.md

 ---
-title: A Journey with Alice (Part 2)
+title: A Journey with Alice (Part 2) - Making Alice faster and smarter
 date: 2025-08-10
 author: Slava Trofimov
-excerpt: Making Alice smart
+excerpt: By late 2024, I had an AI assistant that could listen, speak, and even recognize screenshots.
+But Alice was still slow, and not that smart...
 ---

 # A Journey with Alice (Part 2)